Fantasy Index

 It was a strange evening for the Broncos' pass-catching hierarchy.
 Courtland Sutton, their only remotely fantasy-relevant wideout from the moment Sean Payton came to town last winter, fell down the mineshaft in a big way; zero for zero on zero.
 And while the Broncos leading for 54 minutes and change certainly played a part, Sutton was still out there for 86% of their offensive plays and ran routes on 70% of them.
 Probably just a weird night in an unexpectedly noncompetitive game, but considering that this true goose egg came on the same night as rookie/Bo Nix #1 receiver at Oregon Troy Franklin 'broke out' for modest new career-highs across the board (6 targets, 5 receptions, 50 yards, 31.7% air yards share) there is suddenly a jolt of intrigue as to the exact nature of this pecking order going forward.
 Franklin's on the radar in deeper leagues.

 The Bub Means Show that last night was billed to be disappointed all in attendance, including my podcasting partner (sorry Colt, Bub did not 'mean' business).
 Despite hefty 89% snap and 87.5% route participation rates in line with true number one receiver usage, and the Broncos being short their top cover man with Patrick Surtain II out for a second consecutive game, the intriguing Means could muster only three catches for 37 yards.
-Not his fault, the Saints were in the express lane to Nowheresville all night; prime Joe Horn probably wouldn't have cracked 75 yards if he'd been a Saint last night.
+Not his fault, the Saints were in the express lane to Nowheresville all game long; prime Joe Horn probably wouldn't have cracked 75 yards if he'd been a Saint last night.
 But with the Saints poised to possibly shift into player evaluation mode in the weeks ahead and the Rashid Shaheed role in Kubiak's offense now vacant, Mason Tipton's usage last night definitely got my attention.
 Undrafted out of the Ivy League, Tipton was the talk of Saints camp in July before a strained hamstring put him on the shelf for basically all of August.
 For 99% of UDFAs that would have spelled certain doom, but the Saints apparently thought so much of Tipton that they carried him on the 53-man roster out of camp really solely on the strength of his spring OTAs and a week and a half of training camp action; that alone is noteworthy to me.

 With Shaheed's team-leading 40 targets now up for grabs, Tipton seemed to step into that role: his nine targets easily led all receivers, and his 43.3% air yardage share is the kind of involvement that fantasy managers have to covet (for context, D.K.
 Metcalf and Nico Collins are at 42.5 and 42.6% air yard shares on the season).
-We're definitely still deep in 'grain of salt' territory here, but for one game the Saints showed us that Means as the direct backup to Chris Olave and Tipton as the direct backup to Shaheed - and Shaheed's not coming back this year.
+We're definitely still deep in 'grain of salt' territory here, but for one game the Saints showed us Means as the direct backup to Chris Olave and Tipton as the direct backup to Shaheed - and Shaheed's not coming back this year.
 Tipton's definitely on the radar going forward.

 Did you know Cedrick Wilson was on the Saints?
 Don't feel bad, most didn't.
 On a night where Spencer Rattler was largely forbidden from working the ball down the field by the rush, it was the veteran slot man that stepped up to process the checkdowns to the tune of 57 yards on six receptions.
 Personally, I wouldn't make too much of this; Rattler logged a lot of second-team reps over the summer, which meant building some quick chemistry with Means and Wilson.
 I think the return of either Olave or Carr pushes Wilson right back off of the fantasy radar, one he's already only on the very outermost edges thereof.
 Don't chase the PPR bait here guys.